bgourlie/asm6502/README.md

 [`Write`](https://doc.rust-lang.org/stable/std/io/trait.Write.html) traits,
 respectively.
 A more typical usage of this function would accept an input file and an output file.

-### Dependency on non-stable features

-This crate requires features currently available in the `beta` channel which should stabilize in the 1.15 release.

 ### Known Issues

 If the assembly ends with an implied instruction, it will need to be followed by a newline in order to be parsed